sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

   Glymur requires the installation of the OpenJPEG C library.
 Which can be found `here <http://code.google.com/p/openjpeg/downloads/list>`.

 - `pytest <http://pytest.org/latest/>`_: To run our tests.

+The packages that will be installed as dependencies by default are the ones required to import the core datatypes `map`, `lightcurve` and `spectra`.
+These are the strict requirements and the following optional packages:

+- `matplotlib`
+- `pandas`

 Installing SunPy
 ================